 As final testing on the ATSC Mobile DTV system continues with a formal go-ahead in sight this summer—propelled by its rapid ascension to Candidate Standard status in late 2008—broadcasters are increasingly starting to weigh the possible benefits of potential new revenue streams that typically would not require expensive new content.

 The Open Mobile Video Coalition, a broadcast alliance pushing for the rapid deployment of ATSC Mobile TV, used the 2009 International CES last month to announce the "first wave of stations committed" to launching mobile TV by late 2009.
-The initial rundown includes 54 stations in more than 20 markets, which OMVC said covers more than one-third of the nation's 114 million TV households.
+The initial rundown includes 54 stations in more than 20 markets—which OMVC said covers more than one-third of the nation's 114 million TV households.
 Committed stations include affiliates of the big four networks (although at deadline it did not include nine public stations still "in discussions" with OMVC).

 The first-wave list includes at least one broadcaster in seven of the top 10 markets, including the largest, New York City (WPXN-TV).
 Not included is Los Angeles (DMA no. 2).
 The smallest market on the early-rollout list is Toledo, Ohio (DMA no. 73) and the market with the most commercial commitments so far is Columbus, Ohio (DMA no. 32)—with its ABC, CBS, Fox, NBC and CW affiliates on board.